HackRx50/PS2-Deep-Pixelated/README.md

 ## 2. Problem Statement
 Develop a solution to accurately extract medical diagnoses from handwritten medical forms to digitize medical forms and improve the efficiency as well as accuracy of claims processing.
+LEVEL:1
 Requirements: Implement a system to recognize and identify medical diagnoses from handwritten input medical forms.
 Extract the value of each identified diagnosis on the handwritten form.
+LEVEL:2
+Requirements: Develop a post-extraction correction system to identify and fix any inaccuracies or errors in the extracted values.
+This is particularly important for handwritten values, which can be prone to misinterpretation.

 ## 3. Architecture
 ![Architecturelayer2](https://drive.google.com/uc?export=view&id=1cqx_fN69-DPOeEr1F5kVtqrHnswNA-yI)